Johann Beck (politician, born 1913): Life

 Beck was born on 3 December 1913 in Vaduz as the son of blacksmith Josef and Maria (née Beck) as one of four children.
-He worked as a construction worker.
+Initially trained in masonry, he worked as a construction worker and later as a foreman.

 From 1956 to 1979 he was the president of the Liechtenstein Employees' Association.
-From June 1953 to 1978 he was a member of the Landtag of Liechtenstein as a member of the Patriotic Union.
+From June 1953 to 1978 he was a member of the Landtag of Liechtenstein as a member of the Patriotic Union (VU).
 During this time, he was a member of the finance and audit committee.
-From 1964 to 1974 he was a member of the board of directors of the old age and survivors' insurance in Liechtenstein, and was its vice president from 1970 to 1974.
+From 1964 to 1974 he was a member of the board of directors of the old-age and survivors insurance in Liechtenstein, and was its vice president from 1970 to 1974.
 From 1974, he was an honorary member of the Patriotic Union.

 Beck also worked as a historian and journalist for newspapers where he wrote historical articles, poems, and travel reports.
-He was a member of the church choir in Triesenberg.
+He was an honorary member of the VU and the church choir in Triesenberg.
+In 1979, he was awarded the title of Princely Social Councillor by Franz Joseph II.

 He married Irma Eberle on 22 August 1940 and they had one child together.
-He died on 16 November 1997 in Triesenberg, aged 83.
+He died of a short illness on 16 November 1997, aged 83.